hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 She's not wrong.
 But here's the thing: I'm not multitasking so much as I'm **time-slicing between different forms of avoidance**.
 The LLM enables this beautifully; it's always ready for my next burst of pseudo-productivity, never judging the fact that we're implementing a Lua VM that will never execute actual Lua code.

+## The Metacognitive Implications

+What fascinates me most about _idle programming_ is its metacognitive dimension.
+Daniel Kahneman's "System 1" and "System 2" thinking maps surprisingly well onto this collaborative model.
+The LLM handles what feels like System 1 operations—fast, pattern-based, automatic responses to coding tasks.
+I provide System 2 oversight—slower, more deliberative, logical analysis of whether the generated code actually solves the intended problem.

+Right?

+Well, when the LLM makes an error, can I can trace it back to specific prompts or missing context?
+Because when _I_ make an error, it's usually either my specification or my understanding of the problem domain[^3].

+[^3]: Or being stupid...
+It also happens a lot.

+The result is a form of programming that feels simultaneously more and less rigorous than traditional approaches.
+More rigorous because every assumption gets questioned by me (by necessity, since the LLM keeps fucking up).
+Less rigorous because the verification process is still largely intuitive...
+I'm vibing my way through verification.

 ## The Failure Modes (And Why They Don't Matter)

 Of course, this approach has its characteristic failure patterns, not that anyone's keeping score: